skinny85/jilt/Readme.md

 ##### Optional properties

-When using Staged Builders, there are often properties that the client can, but doesn't have to, provide in order to construct a valid instance of the target class - the property could be optional, it could have some default, etc.
+When using Staged Builders, there are often properties that don't have to be provided in order to construct a valid instance of the target class - the property could be optional, it could have some default, etc.

 When using the `STAGED` Builder style, you can mark a field or constructor/static method parameter